LHolten/rust-query/src/_guide.md

 All mutation requires a mutable [Transaction], which can be obtained using [Database::transaction_mut] or [Database::transaction_mut_ok].

-All mutation are done using [Transaction::insert], [Transaction::mutable] and [TransactionWeak::delete] methods.
+All mutation are done using [Transaction::insert], [TransactionScoped::mutable] and [TransactionWeak::delete] methods.
 In some cases it is possible to use the more ergonomic [Transaction::insert_ok] and [TransactionWeak::delete_ok].

 Deleting is special as it requires the [Transaction] to be downgraded using [Transaction::downgrade].
 This signals that all [TableRow] have lost their proof of existence, since rows can now be deleted.